suhit1/Voice_Recognition/README.md

 # Voice_Recognition

-Click On the talk button and say your query related to covid it will display you the result. eg :- Regiter For Verification,India Vaccine status,download vaccine certificate,coronavirus statewise cases
+Click on the talk button and say your query related to covid-19 will display the result.

+ eg :- Register For Verification,India Vaccine status,download vaccine certificate,coronavirus statewise cases